 The writing profession starts off as a private venture.
 Creating ideas and stories in the privacy of your own home.
-But those of you who become serious about the work and slowly become more visible the issue of personal protection needs to be addressed.
+But those of you who become serious about the work and slowly become more visible need to address the issue of personal protection.

-I cannot emphasize this enough.
-Eighteen years ago I began working as an editor for Bethany House, but I worked from home.
-I never considered the need to keep my home address out of the public eye until I had three separate writers show up at my front door with manuscript in hand asking to see me.
-Very quickly I secured a mail box at a local mail service, changed my business cards, and have never made that mistake again.
+These days, the danger of identity theft and cyber-stalking is real.
+I cannot emphasize enough that you must take precautions.
+In the early 90s I began working as an editor for Bethany House, but I worked from home.
+I never considered the need to keep my home address out of the public eye until I had three separate writers show up at my front door, with manuscript in hand, asking to see me.
+Very quickly I secured a box at a local mail service, changed my business cards, and have never made that mistake again.

 “Be as wise as serpents and gentle as doves.”
 As many of you know, I’m on national, mainstream media weekly (both radio and TV) and I’m so thankful I have these safeguards set up.
 Before I did this, I was stalked a couple of times!